-- The name of your system as it will to appear in the written plan, - A description of what part of your system this plan covers (default is entire system), - Whether you are a utility, master meter or LP-piping system.
-(There are different recordkeeping requirements for master meter and LP systems), - The effective date of the plan (for your first plan this should be no later than August 2, 2011 as required by the DIMP rule), - The History Period Some of the threat assessments ask for past data on leak repairs and excavation damage.
-You enter here is how many years back you will enter such inspection and maintenance data.
+- The name of your system as it will to appear in the written plan, - A description of what part of your system this plan covers (default is entire system), - Whether you are a natural gas distribution utility, master meter, LP piping system or small LP-piping system.
+(There are different recordkeeping requirements for master meter and small LP piping systems), - The History Period Some of the threat assessments ask for past data on leak repairs and excavation damage.
+Enter here how many years back you will enter such inspection and maintenance data.
 The default and minimum is 5 years and but you can change this to up to 10 years if you have the data.
-More years data = better DIMP plans.
+More years' data = better DIMP plans. - Leak Location Procedure Insert a cross reference to your existing leakage survey and odor call response procedures

-- A LEAK management policy Either select one of the two pre-written options in SHRIMP or if you already have a leak management plan that meets the rule's requirements enter a cross reference to that policy, and - A program re-evaluation period, anywhere from 1 to 5 years. - The identity of the pipeline safety agency that audits your regulatory compliance.
+- A Leak management policy Either select one of the two pre-written options in SHRIMPTM or if you already have a leak management plan that meets the rule's requirements enter a cross reference to that policy, and - A program re-evaluation period, anywhere from 1 to 5 years. - The identity of the pipeline safety agency that audits your regulatory compliance. - External sources of information you used in your plan (Next page) Select any trade associations, government agencies, or other system operators appropriate from the list presented and/or enter your own description of external sources. - Enter the names of those responsible for ensuring that the requirements of this Plan are carried out (Next page).

-You can go back and change these at any time by clicking on the Required Settings link in the menu bar on the left side of SHRIMP screens
+You can go back and change these at any time by clicking on the Required Settings link in the menu bar on the left side of SHRIMPTM screens